top of page

 Program: Virology

-Hometown: Hollandale, MD, United States
+Hometown: Hollandale, MD, USA

 I am a Mississippi native taking on the big city!
 My hometown has a population of less than 2,000 people.
 My small-town upbringing has made me eternally grateful for community.
 To list some things that inform the person that I am; I am Black, I am Queer, I am Fierce, and I love Science.